University of Florida word mark

 Stipend.
 A stipend is a set amount paid to the participant to be used in connection with training.

 Subsistence allowance.
 A subsistence allowance is a predetermined amount to be used to help offset housing or subsistence expenses during the period of the training.
 The cost of a participant’s housing and per diem expenses must be necessary and reasonable for the individual to participate in the training.
-It should be noted that participants who live in the area local to the training are not entitled to subsistence payments.
-They can however, participate in the meals and snacks provided at the meeting or conference.
+Participants who live in the area local to the training are not entitled to subsistence payments.
+They can, however, participate in the meals and snacks provided at the meeting or conference.

 Travel.
 Travel includes the actual costs of transportation, lodging, meals and associated expenses to and from the training location.
 These costs must follow sponsor guidelines as well as UF’s travel policies and guidelines.
 The sole purpose of the trip must be to participate in the training.